C.A.T. Squad: Python Wolf: Plot

-Mr. Curtin informs Paul that Nikki is an agent and Paul stabs her to death during a picnic after the final blueprint trade.
+Mr. Curtin informs Paul that Nikki is an agent and Paul stabs her to death.
 Richard and Bud follow Paul to a subway train where he is murdered by one of Mr. Curtin's men.
-They pursue the killer through the steamy subway tunnels and Richard is shot shortly before Bud captures the killer.
-Bud beats the killer into confessing that he was hired by Curtin then he tapes Trask proposing destroying the labor camp along with the prisoners to cover up the failed mission.
+They pursue the killer and Richard is shot shortly before Bud captures the killer.
+Bud beats the killer into confessing that he was hired by Curtin, then he tapes Trask proposing destroying the labor camp to cover up the failed mission.

-Richard is released from the hospital and confronts Jim about Trask's plan to bomb the labor camp, tricking him into saying that Trask is leaving that night.
-Senators refuse to send troops and cannot cooperate with the military of South Africa so Bud and Richard take Trask's plane and fly to the camp, where they find most of the prisoners already killed.
+Richard is released from the hospital and confronts Jim about Trask's plan, tricking him into saying that Trask is leaving that night.
+Bud and Richard take Trask's plane and fly to the camp, where they find most of the prisoners already killed.
 Bud finds John upstairs in a barn beaten but alive.
-John expresses how much he wishes to see Nikki and Bud has to tell him that Nikki is dead.

-Bekker attempts to steal plutonium from a nearby reactor in South Africa but Richard, acting as a worker named Mr. Kurtz, activates a meltdown alarm in the middle of a robbery.
+Bekker attempts to steal plutonium from a nearby reactor in South Africa but Richard, acting as a worker named Mr. Kurtz, activates a meltdown alarm.
 Becker is unconvinced that there is actually a meltdown and shoots at Richard, who releases hot steam from a pipe into Becker's face, causing him to fall into a giant transformer connection and die of electrocution.